mihcaelcaplan/mihcaelcaplan.github.io/_posts/2021-7-18-fpga-+-docker-(-part-2-).md

 - NextPNR
 - Tinyprog

 Shout the fuck out to Claire Wolf, without which none of this ecosystem would exist.
-She is a legend at the same level as Alexandra Elkabayan (spellcheck that later).
+She is a legend at the same level as Alexandra Elbakyan.

 Here's a great forum link that gave me the perfect commands to compile an example project for the TinyFPGA-BX:
 - [support nextpnr instead of deprecated arachne-pnr #23](https://github.com/tinyfpga/TinyFPGA-BX/issues/23)